Table of Contents

 Building surveys on derelict or empty properties

 If your intention is to turn an existing building into a home then it is essential that you have a proper survey conducted even if the building is completely derelict.
 There are many good reasons for this, for example, there may be some structural defects with the stonework for the existing walls that cannot be used or have to be taken down.
-A survey will point out any faults with the building as well as any other issues such as dampness, subsidence and other factors which can dramatically affect your renovation project.
+A survey will point out any faults with the building as well as any other issues such as dampness, subsidence and other factors which can dramatically affect your property renovation project.

 Choosing the right type of property to renovate is of the utmost importance.
 This is one of the most common mistakes when home renovators are seeking out potential properties.
 It’s easy to fall in love with a beautiful derelict cottage but if it has serious dampness, structural defects or subsidence your renovation project could literally turn into a money pit.